chuigda/chttpd/README.md

 GET /api/login  DCGI   ./dcgi/liblogin.so
 ```

-The first four lines (`listen-address`, `listen-port`, `max-pending`, `cgi-timeout`) configures
+The first four lines (`listen-address`, `listen-port`, `max-pending`) configures how the HTTP
-how the HTTP server works.
-When not appointed, chttpd will use default value for them
+server works.
+When not appointed, chttpd will use default value for them (see `src/config.c`).
-(see `src/config.c`).
-Among these attributes, I don't really know what `max-pending` means
+Among these attributes, I don't really know what `max-pending` means (this is a parameter of
-(this is a parameter of POSIX socket listening).
+POSIX socket listening, see `src/main.c`).

 The following four lines are routes.
 A route has the following format:
 ```